High-Performance-Computing/Project/README.md

 For the winning tickets to be effective, we need them to contain generic inductive biases.
 This means that when we train and prune a neural network to get a winning ticket, the goal is not only to use the winning ticket on the specific dataset we are dealing with, but to also on different datasets.
 The motivation is to avoid training and pruning our neural network everytime we change the settings of our problem.
 This idea where presented in the paper [One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers](https://arxiv.org/abs/1906.02773) by Ari Morcos, Haonan Yu, Michela Paganini and Yuandong Tian.

-Consequently, when we train a neural network we do not train it only for the specific dataset we are dealing with but we do it broadly.

 The learning transfer is valid for:
--   	Same data distribution ( when CIFAR-10 is split in half CIFAR-10a and CIFAR-10b,  a winning ticket in CIFAR-10a work on CIFAR-10b).
+- **Same data distribution (we can for instance split CIFAR-10 half - CIFAR-10a and CIFAR-10b.
+A winning ticket found for CIFAR-10a work on CIFAR-10b).
--   	Different data distribution (CIFAR-100 and ImageNet winning tickets work sometimes better on CIFAR-10 than its actual winning ticket )
+- **Different data distribution (CIFAR-100 and ImageNet winning tickets work sometimes better on CIFAR-10 than its actual winning ticket)
 → In conclusion the bigger the dataset the more general the winning ticket we find

 ## How to Use